TheonlyLB/CZ1115-Project/README.md

 The data set also contains data points where the ‘Mother’s occupation’ and ‘Father’s occupation' are unknown.

-## Preprocessing
+### Preprocessing
-After identifying the incomplete data points from the eda, we replace the unknown qualification levels with the median qualification level correspondingly.
+After identifying the incomplete data points from the EDA, we replace the unknown qualification levels with the median qualification level correspondingly.

 ## Feature Engineering with FeatureTools